gsbnair/TimeSeries/README.md

 Here for illustrating different methods, I have used different sets of data.
 Though they are just for the purpose of illustrations, I hope it would somehow make the reader's life easier to pick a similar approach when he/she finds a resemblance with the data at ahand.

 There are Different approaches to solve a Time Series problem.
-We will be mainly focusing on LSTM, IndRNN, ARIMA, SARIMA, etc. which means the list is not closed.
-As I get spare time, I will try to include more models and approaches into this list and update the compilation of results.
+We will be mainly focusing on LSTM, IndRNN, ARIMA, SARIMA, etc. [etc. - means the list is not closed].
+My spare time would be used to include more models and approaches into this list and update the compilation of results.

->Disclaimer 1: The findings are based on certain set of sample data.
+>Disclaimer 1: The findings are based on certain set of sample data commonly available.
 Always consider the characteristics of the data used while comparing results of the architecture/approach

 >Disclaimer 2: The findings are based on few trials of hyper parameter tuning.
 Better results can be obtained if further tuning is done